What Does a CRNA Do?

 Even if a CRNA works in a practice that performs similar procedures all day (such as a dentist’s or ophthalmologist’s office), no two days are alike because every patient is different.
 Each day, a CRNA is assigned to different procedures and selects the best anesthetic plan for each case, taking into consideration a patient’s medical history and the procedure.

 I love knowing I’ve made my patients as comfortable as possible during what can be a very stressful time in their lives.
-I value that CRNAs work very autonomously and are able to select, prepare, and perform anesthesia plans based on their skills, knowledge, and experience.
+I value that certified nurse anesthetists work very autonomously and are able to select, prepare, and perform anesthesia plans based on their skills, knowledge, and experience.

 We have a saying about being a CRNA: “Anesthesia is 90 percent smooth sailing, 10 percent terror.”
 The potential for terror and your ability to respond quickly and effectively are the major stressors in a CRNA’s life.